oziashounkpatin/RFP_Global_Assessment/README.md

 **8. Additional information**

  Other figures (e.g., Figure 2, Supplementary Figure 1-2) — Variable importance and partial dependence plots for key predictors of different regenerative farming practices (RFPs) — were created in Adobe Illustrator based on the Shapley value maps generated in Step 1.
-Supplementary Figure 4-7 were also assembled in Adobe Illustrator based on the ffect size prdoduced in step accross AF, CC, NT, OF. and crop groups.
+Supplementary Figure 4-7 were also assembled in Adobe Illustrator based on the effect size produced in step1 accross AF, CC, NT, OF. and crop groups.

 Software requirements